-In this video and blog, Yohann shows you how to wax your snowboard correctly; to keep your board maintained, riding faster and lasting you longer!
+What's the most important thing a snowboarder should know?
+Although annoying Mountain Safety is up there, it's actually how to wax your own board.
+In this tutorial, Yohann shows you how to wax your snowboard correctly; to keep your board maintained, riding faster and lasting longer!

 Waxing your board will increase the longevity of your snowboard.
 Waxing hydrates the base and stops the pores of the P-tex base drying up.
 If you wax your board regularly, your board will stay as fast and fresh as a daisy.

 - Snowboard Wax

 Wax Your Board In 3 Easy Steps!

 Step 1: Drip Line And Iron Wax Into The Closest Edge To You

 Press the wax on your heated iron above your snowboard.
 The wax will liquify and pour off of the iron and on to your board.
 Draw a line with the liquid droplets on your board near the edge closest to you.
 Make sure you run the wax the entirety of the boards length.
 You want a hot iron that melts the wax quickly, but not too hot that the wax begins to smoke when in contact with the iron.